Diego-HernSua/Diego-HernSua/README.md

 ## Hi! 👾👋 I am Diego Hernández Suárez.
-I hope you have a good time watching my GitHub Profile!
+I hope you have a good time watching my GitHub!

-Welcome to my GitHub.
+Welcome to my GitHub Profile.
 I am currently pursuing a bachelor in Data Science and Engineering, so I have knowledge in programming languages, AI, Machine Learning, data modelling or cybersecurity.
 Im publishing different repositories in order to show to the world my projects and what I had done.
 Here, you'll find a variety of projects that showcase my skills and interests in these fields.

 ### 🔭 Current Projects
 - **Data Science**: Developing predictive models using machine learning to analyze financial data.